|This article is part of a series on|

 |1972 - 1978||Property bubble collapses, market crashes; depression ensues.|

-Embarrassed by the loss to "underequipped colonials," the National Assembly ordered Courellian forces withdrawn.
-Governor Springer was removed from power due to the incident, with most of the blame levied against him.
-From the Wellsian perspective, the war encouraged their militaristic tendencies, creating the militarized state known today.
+Embarrassed by the loss to "underequipped colonials," the National Assembly ordered Courellian forces withdrawn, and removed Governor Springer from power due to the incident -- the first time in Courellian history where the National Assembly took such a step.

 Sparked by the unequal treatment soldiers of color faced upon returning home from the invasion, the time following the war was one of discontent.
 Non-white soldiers had fought side-by-side with white soldiers, equal on the battlefield, but returned home to find their rights limited by a white aristocracy, with a disproportionate black population in indentured servitude, workhouses or debtor's prisons as a result.
 This discontent erupted in 1920, as race riots began throughout Leoncavallo.
 In 1921, the National Assembly passed the Racial Equality Act, giving non-whites in Courelli the same rights as white citizens.